About / Admission / COVID-19 Updates

 Do you still show films on 35mm?

 Whenever we can!
 But since the film industry has switched over to digital projection, new films are no longer distributed on celluloid.
-When there’s an opportunity, we will screen classic films on 35mm — we’re big champions of showing films on film.
+When there’s an opportunity, we will screen a film on 35mm.

 If a film is presented on 35mm, it will say so in our listings.